 Tell them that you plan helping the boss with their schedule, with the administrative tasks, and basically with anything they need.
 Try to show them that you are ready to manage the entire office--if required from you, if they do not have someone else taking care of it (office manager, administrative assistant, etc).

 It is crucial to show them that you like to be busy in work, and they you prefer a proactive approach to your duties.
 Job of a secretary often encompasses more than the job description explains, and you should be ready to take care of a variety of duties.
+What’s more, think about the exact secretarial role you will have.
+School secretary does different things than medical secretary and cultural secretary.
+You should keep these differences on your mind.

 Can you work with MS Office (or with other office software)?